charmfinance/cube-protocol/README.md

 Both the **owner** and the **guardian** can:

-- Emergency withdraw all ETH from the contract.
-This power can later be revoked if the owner calls `finalize()`
+- Emergency withdraw all ETH from the contract to the owner.
+This power can later be revoked if the owner calls `finalize()`.
+This is intended to be used in the case of a bug to rescue funds.

-- Pause and unpause deposits, withdrawals and price updates for any cube token
+- Pause and unpause deposits, withdrawals and price updates for any cube token.
+  This is intended to be used in the case of a bug or oracle failure.

 ### Repo

-`CubePool.sol` is the pool containing deposited ETH.
-Users can deposit and withdraw ETH from it to mint and burn cube tokens.
+`CubePool.sol` is a pool containing deposited ETH.
+Users can deposit ETH to mint cube tokens and later burn them to withdraw their ETH.

-`CubeToken.sol` is the ERC20 token representing a cube token.
+`CubeToken.sol` is an ERC20 token representing a cube token.
+It's deployed from the `CubePool` when a new cube token is added.

 `ChainlinkFeedsRegistry.sol` is a contract containing a mapping from tokens to their Chainlink price feed.